top of page

 How to position your horse for photos for remote fitting advice

-How your horse should be standing for photo assessment:
+How your horse should be standing for a photo assessment:

 bottom of page